ulrikstrid/ligo/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 To get the entrypoint names from parameter constructors, you should make the first letters lowercase and prepend a percent sign: `Add` -> `%add`, `CallThePolice` -> `%callThePolice`.
 LIGO does this transformation internally when it compiles your code into Michelson.

-Entrypoints are especially useful for standardization.
+Entrypoints are especially useful for standardisation.
 For example, FA2 token standard does not force the contracts to have some specific parameter type – it would be too limiting for tokens that want to have additional functionality.
 Instead, the standard requires the tokens to have some predefined set of entrypoints, and other contracts may expect these entrypoints to be present in FA2-compliant tokens.

 ## Interoperability and standards compliance

-There are several high-level languages for Tezos, and you shouldn't expect that all the contracts you interact with are written in LIGO.
+There are several high-level languages for Tezos, and you should not expect that all the contracts you interact with are written in LIGO.

 Internally, Tezos stores and operates on contracts in Michelson.
 Currently, Michelson does not support record and variant types of arbitrary length natively.
 It only has `pair a b` and `or a b`, each containing just _two_ type parameters.